What is ESM, and what is its value for your organization?

 Your service departments have no choice but to work together to provide top-notch services.

 Let’s say you get feedback from your coworkers about meeting rooms that are often fully booked, while no one’s actually using them.
 To fix this problem, you decide to place sensors that measure whether someone’s using the room or not.
-You have to connect these sensors via WiFi.
+You have to connect these sensors via Wi-Fi.
 But FM alone can’t handle this – they need help from IT.
 And whose sensors are they anyway?
 Is FM or IT responsible for maintenance?

 Service departments need each other more and more – not only because of smart technology, but also because of high customer expectations.
 Your customers expect meeting rooms with intuitive technology that support Bring Your Own Device and a flawless on- and offboarding process.
-This may seem impossible, but despair not: you can meet all of these demands with a joint approach.
+This may seem impossible, but don’t worry: you can meet all of these demands with a joint approach.
 This means different teams don’t work in their own bubble, but work together to ensure the best possible service.

 3. Cost reduction